google/binexport/README.md

 page](http://www.activestate.com/activeperl/downloads).
 This should add Perl to the system path.

+Note you need version < 5.26 because build scripts are not compatible with changes made in 5.26.

 #### Prepare

 The following sections assume an open command prompt with the current working